 What are Bar Study Loans?

-In order to cover the cost of preparing for and taking the bar exam, you can apply for Bar study loans which are private student loans.
+To cover the cost of preparing for and taking the bar exam, you can apply for Bar study loans, which are private student loans.

 The interest rate and the fees can be higher as compared to federal student loans.
-You should also have a very good credit score or a co-signer who has a very good credit score to get approved for the loan.
+You should also have a perfect credit score or a co-signer who has a very good credit score to get approved for the loan.

 You can apply early for the loan to avoid any issues with the deadline associated with the bar exam.